Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Kinematics of lepton-nucleus DIS

-The leptonic tensor can be constructed from Feynman diagrams with standard technology.
+The leptonic tensor can be constructed from Feynman diagrams for $\ell_1\to \ell_2 V$ splitting with standard methods, e.g., trace technology or helicity amplitudes.
 For the case of massless charged leptons exchanging a photon with the nucleus $A$, the spin-summed leptonic tensor for massless leptons is

 Here, $\{\lambda\}$ represents the sum over spins of external particles; spin-averaging is not yet performed.
-Analogous expressions for the exchange of other bosons can be found in \ref{app:matrixelement}.
+Analogous expressions for the exchange of the $W$ and $Z$ bosons can be found in App.~\ref{app:matrixelement}.

 In practice, the tensor $\tilde{W}^A_{\mu\nu}(p_A,q)$, which can only be a function of external momenta $p_A$ and $q$ for unpolarized targets, is decomposed into a sum over tensor-valued coefficient functions multiplied by dimensionless, scalar-valued functions $\tilde{W}_i$.
-These $\tilde{W}_i$ are known in the literature as structure functions.
+These $\tilde{W}_i$ are known in the literature as ``structure functions'' since they parameterize the structure of nucleons and nuclei.
+Formally there are six\footnote{ Since $\tilde{W}^A_{\mu\nu}(p_A,q)$ is a tensor made from the product of Dirac fermion spinors, it is a bilinear, and subsequently has six independent components.
+For further details, see App.~\ref{app:ope}.
+Separately, we will observe in Sec.~\ref{sec:acot} that using the helicity representation similar considerations (Lorentz invariance, angular momentum conservation) also yields six independent structure functions. \\ } linearly independent $\tilde{W}_i$ into which $\tilde{W}^A_{\mu\nu}(p_A,q)$ can be decomposed.
 Lorentz symmetry and Hermiticity dictate that only certain combinations of $p_A$ and $q$ are allowed in the coefficient functions.
 For the case of an unpolarized (spin-averaged) nuclear target, the ``hadronic'' tensor $\tilde{W}^A_{\mu\nu}(p_A,q)$, in terms of the square of the $A V\to X$ current $J(z)$ in coordinate space, is given by